Rose-painting: History in America

 Norwegian immigrants brought the art of rosemaling to the United States.
 Immigration from Norway to America first began in the 1830s.
 It is not surprising this specific form of folk art was brought to America by Norwegian immigrants since it was not just used for decoration and aesthetic purposes in Norway, but also for self-definition.
 Rosemaling was a way for Norwegian-Americans to keep a hold of some of their heritage.
 During this time period of immigration, immigrants did just that, and they maintained a strong ethnic identity both privately and publicly.
-They might have specific traditions within in their homes, participate in ethnic festivals, and more.
-Rose paintings were often displayed in theses festivals.
+They might have specific traditions within their homes, participate in ethnic festivals, and more.
+Rose paintings were often displayed in these festivals.
 In addition, lots of immigrants traveling from Norway to the Midwest regions of America would actually create rose paintings in churches on their travel to make some money.
 These rose paintings done by travelers helped expand the variation of styles among rose paintings.

 The art form experienced a revival in the 20th century as Norwegian-Americans became interested in the rosemaling-decorated possessions of their ancestors.
 Rosemaling artists whose work was recognized by newspapers and magazines allowed the art form to be further recognized and grow.
 One prominent rosemaling artist Per Lysne, who was born in Norway and emigrated to Wisconsin, was trained in the craft.
 Lysne is often considered the father of rosemaling in the U.S. As the revival continued on, it reached its peak in the 1960s to the 1980s.
 In the late 1960s, Vesterheim Norwegian-American Museum in Decorah, Iowa began to exhibit rosemaling.
 The museum then began bringing Norwegian rosemalers to the U.S. to hold classes.
 The style's popularity boomed in the U.S., even among non-Norwegians.
 Other classes can be found throughout the country, especially in areas where Norwegians settled.